NickLaughlin1/BurpSuiteGuide/README.md

 - I'm also not going to detail how to set up Safari as I cannot fully test it to make sure everything works properly
 - If you wan't to use Chrome or Safari check out this resource: https://portswigger.net/burp/documentation/desktop/getting-started/proxy-setup/browser

+## Install the CA Certificate for Corresponding Browser
+Now that a proxy is set up in your browser, you will need to install Burp's CA certificate to capture HTTPS traffic through Burp.
+### Installation Process if using FireFox
+- Now that a proxy is on via FoxyProxy and you have your Burp project up and running with Intercept off, visit this link in FireFox: http://burpsuite